JakesMD/Yaydio/README.md

 Turn the right knob to skip to the next or previous track.

+### Setup
+1. Format the SD card to FAT16 or FAT32 and name it `YAYDIO`.
+2. Copy the `README.txt` file onto the SD card.
+3. Windows only: Download [DriveSort](https://www.anerty.net/software/file/DriveSort/?lang=en) and copy `DriveSort.exe` onto the SD card.
+4. macOS only: Download [FatDriveSorter](https://fat-drive-sorter.netlify.app) and copy `FatDriveSorter.app` onto the SD card.

 ### Add albums to the SD card

-1. If you haven't already, format the SD card to FAT16 or FAT32 and name it `YAYDIO`.
-2. Copy the 'README.txt' file onto the SD card.
-3. Create a new folder named `0001`, where "1" represents the next album number.
+1. Create a new folder named `0001`, where "1" represents the next album number.
-4. Copy the album's songs into the folder you created.
+2. Copy the album's songs into the folder you created.
-5. Rename the first song of the album to `001.mp3`.
+3. Rename the first song of the album to `001.mp3`.
-6. Repeat steps 2-4 for each album.
+4. Repeat steps 1-3 for each album.
+5. Windows only: Use `DriveSort` to sort the files alphabetically in the SD card's table.
+    -   Sort by `long name` and `ascending`.
+    -   Remember to press the save button.
+    -   You may need to sort every new folder individually and press save after each one.
-7. Use [DriveSort](https://www.anerty.net/software/file/DriveSort/?lang=en) (Windows) or [FatDriveSorter](https://fat-drive-sorter.netlify.app) (macOS) to sort the files alphabetically in the SD card's table.
+6.  macOS only: Use `FatDriveSorter` to sort the files alphabetically in the SD card's table.
+    -   Next to `Order:` select `Directories first`.
+    -   Tick the box next to `Case-sensitive:`.

 ### Assign an album to a keycard